-Credits: 2Prerequisite(s): IP 193 with a C or better and the student must secure a suitable internship position in a related field.
-This course will enable the student to gain additional experience in a work environment and apply classroom learning to the work place.
-The student will work a minimum of 100 contact hours in a work place throughout the term.
+This course will enable the student to gain additional experience in a work environment and apply classroom learning to the workplace.
+The student will work a minimum of 100 contact hours.
 The student will intern for a specific period of time, which may serve as a precursor to professional employment.
+Prerequisite(s): IP 192, IP